Move Welcome to Omarchy

 Themes

-Omarchy comes with eleven beautiful themes.
-You can select between them from Style > Theme in the Omarchy Menu (Super + Alt + Space
+Omarchy comes with fourteen beautiful themes.
+You can select between them from Style > Theme in the Omarchy Menu (Super + Alt + Space) or hop directly to the selector using Super + Ctrl + Shift + Space.

-.
 Each theme styles the desktop, terminal, neovim, activity screen (btop), notifications (mako), top bar (waybar), application launcher (walker), and the lock screen (hyprlock).
+For Obsidian, you must manually select the Omarchy theme via Appearance > Themes inside the app.

 You can find even more themes on the extra themes page or even make your own theme.